NxPKG/khulnasoft-docs/content/learning-paths/dns-filtering/connect-devices/_index.md

 # Connect a test device to Gateway

-To forward DNS requests to Cloudflare Gateway, you can either change the DNS resolver settings in your router, browser, or OS or install the WARP client on your device.
+To forward DNS requests to Khulnasoft Gateway, you can either change the DNS resolver settings in your router, browser, or OS or install the WARP client on your device.

 ## Objectives